CQUniversity Unit Profile

 Overview

 In this unit, you will gain an understanding of a wide range of communication engineering topics.
 You will be introduced to the relevant fundamental communication principles, common signal transmission modes and media, signal processing techniques used in communication systems, and various types of communication systems and networks.
 You will apply mathematical analysis techniques to study different communications systems and their applications.
 You will study the concepts of data and computer communications and the Internet.
-You will be introduced to some advanced communication topics such as wireless communications and optic fibre communications.
-The unit also provides you with opportunities to further develop communication skills through technical report writing and participation in class discussions.
+You will be introduced to some advanced communication topics such as wireless communications and optical fibre communications.
+The unit also provides you with opportunities to further develop communication skills through teamwork involving hands-on laboratory work.
 Furthermore, the unit aims to promote the UN Sustainable Development Goal 9 - Build resilient infrastructure, promote inclusive and sustainable industrialisation, and foster innovation by developing an understanding of how to build resilient and sustainable communication systems to support industrial innovation.

 Details